Extreme Values of the Fiedler Vector on Trees: Introduction

 \subsection{The Problem}

 Let $G=(V,E)$ be a tree.
-Equation (\ref{one}) suggests that $\phi_2$ is the `smoothest' vector that is orthogonal to the constants, so maximum and minimum of $\phi_2$ should be attained at the points of largest distance.
-This was explicitly conjectured in \cite{moo}, a counterexample was then produced by Evans \cite{evans} and is shown in Figure 1.
-Maximum and minimum are assumed far away from one another but not at the two points of maximum distance from one another.
-A natural question that remains is (1) to understand the behavior of the Fiedler vector and, as discussed by Lef\`evre \cite{lef} and Gernandt \& Pade \cite{gern}, (2) to understand under which conditions such a result might still be true.
+It is compelling to interpret Equation (\ref{one}) as suggesting that $\phi_2$ is the `smoothest' vector that is orthogonal to the constants, and to further infer that the node(s) that attain the maximum (positive) value on $\phi_2$ are the furthest away from the node(s) that attain the minimum (negative) value on $\phi_2$.
+This was explicitly conjectured in \cite{moo}, a counterexample was then produced by Evans \cite{evans} and is shown in Fig. 1 where maximum and minimum are attained far away from one another but not at the two points of maximum distance from one another.
+A natural question that remains is to understand (1) the behavior of extrema of the Fiedler vector and, as discussed by Lef\`evre \cite{lef} and Gernandt \& Pade \cite{gern}, (2) under which conditions such a result might still be true.

-We hope that our paper contributes to both problems and can be helpful in clarifying the situation; we also raise a number of questions.